Skip to content

 }

-As an aside, note that in order to keep the example readable we had to define ignore in a negative way as per the Anna Karenina principle.
-A minimal example of this policy is available here.
+To keep the example readable we had to define ignore in a negative way, per the Anna Karenina principle.

 By default when the push policy instructs Spacelift to ignore a certain change, no commit status check is sent back to the VCS.
 This behavior is explicitly designed to prevent noise in monorepo scenarios where a large number of stacks are linked to the same Git repo.

-However, in certain cases one may still be interested in learning that the push was ignored, or just getting a commit status check for a given stack when it's set as required as part of GitHub branch protection set of rules, or simply your internal organization rules.
+However, you may still be interested in learning that the push was ignored, or getting a commit status check for a given stack when it's set as required by GitHub's branch protection rules or your internal organization rules.

-In that case, you may find the notify rule useful.
-The purpose of this rule is to override default notification settings.
+In that case, you can use the notify rule to override default notification settings.
 So if you want to notify your VCS vendor even when a commit is ignored, you can define it like this:

 1